FoNDUE-HTR/FONDUE-MLT-CAT/README.md

 - `ODD`: composed of french novels.

 The `Groupe Annuaires et Adresses`, `IMAGO`, `Katabase` and `ODD` datasets are based on the [repository developed by Juliette Janes](https://github.com/Juliettejns/cataloguesSegmentationOCR/).
-The segmented data provided by Juliette Janes has been updated by Frédérine Pradier to match the current [SegmOnto](https://github.com/SegmOnto) naming zone ontology.
+The segmented data provided by Juliette Janes has been updated by Frédérine Pradier to match the current [SegmOnto](https://github.com/SegmOnto) controlled vocabulary.

 This repository is under construction.